 The farmers sell coffee cherries to the wet mills (factories owned by the co-operatives) and deliver cherries several times during a harvest.
 The farmers are paid a price based on all the coffees they sold to the cooperative that year. (not just the one we bought) The wet mill will process and dry the coffees before they get sent to the local mill for storage.
 Therefore the cooperative by law charges no more than 20% of the selling price of the coffee.
 Most of the wet mills we buy from publish the prices they are paid for their coffees on their notice boards for the farmers to see and everything is recorded in their accounting.
 However I still know that we can get better at providing transparency in Kenya and I really hope to step up our buying protocols and find more long term partners in Kenya in the years to come.
 All coffees are imported directly to Norway by ourselves.

 Ethiopian coffees – In 2019 we changed the way we buy coffees in Ethiopia due to a change of legislation in Ethiopia, making it easier for roasters to buy directly from small to medium sized farms in Ethiopia.
 The goal is to buy directly from farms also in Ethiopia and to be able to provide full transparency like we do in Central- and South America.
-In 2021 all of our Ethiopian coffees were bought with the help of the French importer Belco Trading.
-We negotiated price directly with the farmers and in addition paid the importer for logistical service such as sending samples, moving the coffees inside of Ethiopia, pre-financing the coffees, exporting the coffee to Europe and moving it from warehouses in Europe to Norway.
+In 2022 all of our Ethiopian coffees were bought with the help of the French importer Belco Trading.
+We negotiated price directly with the farmers and in addition paid the importer for logistical service such as sending samples, moving the coffees inside of Ethiopia, pre-financing the coffees.
+The farmers are the official exporter of the coffee to Norway.